immersivera/perfect-copy/PRD.md

-# Product Requirements Document (PRD): Wordpress Plugin - SiteSync Cloner
+# Product Requirements Document (PRD): Wordpress Plugin - Perfect Copy

 ## Overview

-SiteSync Cloner is a WordPress plugin designed to simplify the process of duplicating and transferring content between WordPress sites.
+Perfect Copy is a WordPress plugin designed to simplify the process of duplicating and transferring content between WordPress sites.
 It offers a streamlined, user-friendly approach to content migration through a JSON-based export/import system that preserves all essential content components.

 ## Problem Statement